Xpert104/speech-to-speech/README.md

  This repo consists of a fully locally hosted AI voice assistant that transcribes speech in real time, processes natural conversations with a local LLM, and responds using realistic text-to-speech.

- There are 4 main components to this pipeline
+ There are 5 main components to this pipeline
  - Wake Word: Requires an activation word to start pipeline (e.g. "Hey PicoVoice")
  - STT: Transcribes your voice into text
+ - Websearch + RAG: Search the web for info and store info in a RAG
  - LLM: Returns a responce to your prompt
  - TTS: Synthesizes LLM output to speech

 ![Pipeline Diagram](./images/pipeline.png)

+> TODO:
+>  - Polish websearch and RAG

 ## Table of Contents
 - [Speech to Speech Pipeline](#speech-to-speech-pipeline)
   - [Table of Contents](#table-of-contents)
   - [Requirements](#requirements)